Let me tell you a story…

 At church, there were some families who embraced them and others who didn’t.
 Of the first ones, some made promises to them that never came true.
 Of the ones who rejected them, some even decided to leave church so that their own children wouldn’t be in the same youth group with “those kids”.

 I scratched my head, because in the Bible God asks us dozens of times to care for the orphans and the widows and the foreigners.
-He says that that is the true religion.
+He says that THAT is the true religion.

 Then I talked to the neighborhood priest, and asked if he could invite these kids to his church on Sundays, since some of them were not authorized to come to my [Evangelical] church.
 The priest scolded me for having dared invited them to my church without asking if they had been baptized in the [Catholic] church.
 He later apologized, but never invited the kids.